Metric uniformization of morphisms of Berkovich curves: Profile function and higher ramification

 \subsection{Relation to the profile function}

-We conclude the paper with describing the profile function in terms of Herbrand's function at all non-rigid points.
-In addition, one can describe the limit behaviour of $\varphi_f$ at wildly ramified points and type 2 points using logarithmic Herbrand's functions of valuation fields of height 2.
+We conclude the paper with describing the profile function in terms of the Herbrand function at all points not of type 1.
+In addition, one can describe the limit behaviour of $\varphi_f$ at wildly ramified points and type 2 points using the logarithmic Herbrand functions of valuation fields of height 2.
 Since we have not established the higher ramification theory in the latter case, we will provide the description and only outline the argument.